Quiberon Bay: Geography

 The bay is roughly triangular in shape, open to the south with the Gulf of Morbihan to the north-east and the narrow peninsula of Presqu'île de Quiberon providing protection from the Atlantic Ocean to the west.
 The islands of Belle-Île, Houat and Hœdic add to the bay's protection.
 There are many dangerous shoals at the entrance to the bay.

 History

 Quiberon Bay has been the location of several important naval battles.

 Battle of Morbihan

-The first recorded battle in Quiberon Bay's history was the Battle of Morbihan in 56 BCE, between the Romans, led by Decimus Junius Brutus Albinus, and the local Veneti tribe.
+The first recorded battle in Quiberon Bay's history was the Battle of Morbihan in 56 BCE, between the Romans, led by Decimus Junius Brutus Albinus, and the local Veneti tribe during the Gallic Wars.

 The Romans had struggled to overcome the Veneti, who had coastal fortresses that could easily be evacuated by their powerful navy.
 Eventually, the Romans built galleys and met the Veneti sailing fleet in Quiberon Bay.
 Despite being outnumbered 220 to 100 by a fleet of heavier ships, the Romans used hooks on long poles to shred the halyards holding up the leather sails of the Veneti, leaving the Veneti fleet dead in the water and easily overcome.